lolt3under/Ultimate-Enterprise-Hardening-Part-01/README.md

 NOTE: Windows & Mac Specific Guides coming soon, as well as detailed host firewall setup for all three platforms.

-<h1><center>- Zero Trust Should be followed with People,Process & Products.
+<h1><center>Zero Trust Should be followed with People,Process & Products.
 </center></h1>